microsoft/TypeScript-Website/packages/playground-handbook/copy/en/TypeScript Versions.md

 Setting a TypeScript version will append `?ts=[version]` to your URL and reload.
 For example, setting the TypeScript version to 4.3.5 will add `?ts=4.3.5` to the URL, which is an OK segue to the overview of the [URL's structure](/play#handbook-10).

-There's one special case where `?ts=Nightly` will find the latest version of the TypeScript which was built for the Playground and use that.
+There's one special case where `?ts=next` will find the latest version of the TypeScript which was built for the Playground and use that.